jeffski13/react-livedata/README.md

 # React with ViewModels and LiveData

-This module will allow for MVVM architecture development inside of the React Framework.
-This was inspired by benefits seen in the native Android development environment.
+This lightweight module will allow for MVVM architecture development inside of the React Framework.
+This was designed to work with [create-react-app](https://create-react-app.dev/).

-Your JS class can extend the Viewmodel.
-The constructor needs to be called with the react component whose state we are modeling. (see Example section below.)
+The architecture was inspired by benefits seen in the native Android development environment with Viewmodels/LiveData.

 # Getting Started